2606others are checking this out!

 Wheelchair seating available on all levels (Orchestra, Rear Mezzanine, and Balcony), accessible via passenger elevator.

 Cry no more, little sister!
-The supernatural horror-comedy film upon which the musical is based developed a dedicated cult following after its 1987 release, also picking up some awards along the way.
+The supernatural adventure film upon which the musical is based developed a dedicated cult following after its 1987 release, also picking up some awards along the way.
 It also acted as a springboard for the careers of Kiefer Sutherland, Jason Patric, Corey Feldman, and others.
-Now, a new generation will get to take a bite out of this haunting and thrilling tale.
+Now, a new generation will get to take a bite out of this high-flying, thrilling tale.

 "Michael Arden is one of the most dynamic directors working today, and to have him reimagine an iconic film like The Lost Boys is thrilling, especially when we consider how it will come to life at the legendary Palace Theatre,” said producers James Carpinello, Marcus Chait, and Tony nominee Patrick Wilson in a joint statement.